M4 Motorway (Sydney): M4 East

-Up until 2019, the eastern end of the M4 was at North Strathfield, some 15 km from the Sydney central business district.
+Until 2019 the eastern end of the M4 was at North Strathfield, some 15 km from the Sydney central business district.
 Over the years a number of proposals were made to extend the M4 east towards the city.
 One plan in the 1990s involved extending the M4 eastwards by approximately 5 km so that it would subsequently end in Ashfield and be continuous with the City West Link.
 Further planned upgrades to the City West Link would mean commuters going west out of the city could get to Parramatta without passing through traffic lights.

 The government proposed a subsequent $7 billion plan for M4 East in July 2002, including three options: